Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 5. Go to step one.

-While a computer is capable of fantastic things, during any one moment it is doing very little.
+While a computer is capable of fantastic things, during any one moment it is only doing one very specific thing.
 It only executes one instruction at a time.
-Each computer instruction involves movement or manipulation of very little data.
+Each computer instruction involves movement or manipulation of data.
 The processing takes place within the processor's registers.
 The processor moves data from memory into its registers.
-However the manipulation and control of data takes place within the processor.
+However, the manipulation and control of data take place within the processor.
 The computer moves data from memory to the processor, operates on it, and moves it back to memory.

-The data manipulations within the processor is awareness.
-The computer is aware of what is happening to the data inside its processor.
+The computer is "aware" of what is happening to the data inside its processor.
 The processor is surrounded by memory.
 However, data operations take place inside the processor.
-The difference between at large memory and data register memory inside the processor is that data registers are operated on and are under the direct control of the processor.
-It is the execution of instructions that manipulate data within in the processor that characterize awareness.
+The difference between at-large memory and data register memory inside the processor is that data registers are operated on and are under the direct control of the processor.
+It is the execution of instructions that manipulate data within the processor that characterizes awareness.
 The computer is aware of the movement and manipulation of data within its processor.

 As a programmer you must learn to read your program.
 Imagine you have completed programming for the day.
 Then you come back the next day.
 You open your program and read it.
 You read your program by putting yourself in the perspective of the processor.
-In other words, you start at the top of the program, with the first line, and mentally execute it.
+In other words, you start at the top of the program looking at the first line, and then mentally execute it.
 Then you go to the next line, exactly like the processor would do.
 Then you mentally execute that line.
 Then you go to the third line, and so on.
 If you are a good programmer and if your program is well written, you can follow the logic (the processor's path) from the first line to the last line, mentally interpreting each line as you go.
-If you can do that you know exactly what the program does.
+If you can do that, you know what the program will do next.

 Shown below is a sample computer program.
 Open your program and look at the first line.
 That is your initial point of focus.
 Like the processor, take in one line and mentally execute it to find out what it will do.
 The entire program may be thousands of lines long, but your focus at this moment is on the first line.
 You read a program by moving that point of focus down the page one line at a time.
 The red lines show how the processor moves from line to line through a computer program.

 Awareness operates like the focus within this program.
 Like the red line moving through the program, our awareness moves within the environment.
 Awareness acts like program execution within this program.
-Awareness, like program execution, is only at one place at a time.
+Awareness, like program execution, is located in one place at a time.

 At no time when reading a computer program do you mentally execute two instructions at once.
 Program execution happens sequentially.
 You look at one instruction and figure it out.
 Then you look at the next instruction and figure that out.
-This is how the awareness works.
+This is also how awareness works.
 You focus on one thing and acknowledge it.
 Then you focus on the next thing and acknowledge that.
-As the processor interprets each instruction of a program sequentially, awareness acknowledges one thing sequentially.
-Awareness within the environment works like focus within a program.
+As the processor interprets each instruction of a program sequentially - awareness acknowledges each thing sequentially.
+Awareness within the environment works like a focus within a program.
 That is why thinking is called a line of thought.
 That is why awareness is called a point of view.

 Memory absorbs the environment as we move through life.
 The environment is made up of visual, sound, and other sensory stimuli, as well as any thought going on.
 The present moment is like the memory space of a computer.
 The environment is absorbed into memory.
-As each moment passes into memory as it happens.
+As each moment happens, it passes into memory.
 Essentially memory stores reality.
 Reality gets filed away in memory as we experience it.
 Here is a representation of the human mind and the computer model:

 Awareness is like a processor running a program.
 The environment is like random access memory surrounding the processor.
 Memory is like random access memory (RAM) containing everything going on inside the computer at that moment.